verzelea/Spring_SocialNetwork/README.md

 # Spring - SocialNetwork - Groupe 7

 This is a REST spring-boot project for an assesment on a social-network theme.

-You can :
+In this proejct you can :
-* You can signu-p on the `/users/sign-up` endpoint.
+* You can sign-up on the `/users/sign-up` endpoint.
 * Login on the `/login` endpoint that will give you in the header a token that you will need to access the other endpoints.
 * There is also two endpoints `/posts/**`, `/users/**` where you can find all the datas.
 * You can also see your friend requests, accept them and send friend reuests to other people (more details on these endpoints in the  `methods.json` file)